deeppavlov/DeepPavlov/docs/components/classifiers.rst

 ``bert_classifier`` has a dense layer of number of classes size upon pooled outputs of Transformer encoder, it is followed by ``softmax`` activation (``sigmoid`` if ``multilabel`` parameter is set to ``true`` in config).

 Neural Networks on Keras
 ~~~~~~~~~~~~~~~~~~~~~~~~

+**deeppavlov.models.classifiers.KerasClassificationModel** (see :doc:`here </apiref/models/classifiers>`)
-DeepPavlov contains a number of different model configurations for
+contains a number of different neural network configurations for classification task.
-classification task.
 Please, pay attention that each model has its own parameters that should be specified in config.
+Information about parameters could be found :doc:`here </apiref/models/classifiers>`.
 Below the list of available models is presented:

 * ``cnn_model`` -- Shallow-and-wide CNN with max pooling after convolution,